forgojs/forgo/README.md

 ## The Mount Event

-The mount event is fired just once per component, when a component has just been created.
+The mount event is fired just once per component, when the component has just been created.
 This is useful for set-up logic like starting a timer, fetching data, or opening a WebSocket.

 You can register multiple mount callbacks, which is useful if you want to have reusable logic that you apply to a number of components.